Removal of tariffs on some food products sends ‘worrying signal’

 The UK imports more than £64 billion worth of agri-food and drink products.
 Almost 90% of that enters duty-free, with the vast majority coming from the EU and other countries where a trade deal has been negotiated, or under the special arrangements offered to developing countries.

 Outside of a preferential arrangement, such as a Free Trade Agreements, the UK applies the same tariff to imports coming in, irrespective of where they have been produced.
-This gives domestic producers some protection from facing the unfair competition products that don’t meet the same standards that UK farmers are expected to adhere to.
+This gives domestic producers some protection from facing unfair competition from products that don’t meet the same standards that UK farmers are expected to adhere to.

 Reduction risks lower standard imports